Mollanco (Mdz13r)

 Glyph or Iconographic Image Description:

-This compound glyph for the place name Mollanco, features three prominent visual elements, a frontal view of a sauce (molli) bowl the color of terracotta (so, possibly ceramic, although some were made from carved stone), a cross-section of a black rubber (olli) ball with a white ring around it, and two front teeth (tlantli), white with red gums.
+This compound glyph for the place name Mollanco, features three prominent visual elements, a frontal view of a sauce (molli) bowl the color of terracotta (so, probably ceramic), a cross-section of a black rubber (olli) ball with a white ring around it, and two front teeth (tlantli), white with red gums.
 The bowl has two visible legs, but there was probably a third in the back.
 The locative suffix (-co) is not shown visually.
 Note the other compound glyphs from the Codex Mendoza, which are varied (below, right).

 Description, Credit: